Your little “Who” is growing up faster than you ever thought possible, and school is just around the corner. YIKES!

 In Education-Speak, this is called One-to-One Correlation: where “one fish” equals the number 1, and “two fish” equals the number 2.

-So, count fingers, count toes.
+- Count fingers, count toes.
 Count books and apple slices.
 Count blocks and piano keys and steps and hops.
 You get the picture.
 Just count!

-Then, count them BACKWARDS, with another good Blast off at Zero, of course!
+- Now count them BACKWARDS, with another good Blast off at Zero, of course!

 And don’t forget to count the seven humps on Dr. Seuss’ “wump” or enjoy another of his counting books, Ten Apples Up on Top.